So far we have studied unconstrained minimization of

-must additionally satisfy a collection of equality and inequality constraints — a feasibility
+additionally satisfy a collection of equality and inequality constraints.
+The result is a

 Definition: Constrained Optimization Problem